sergiorosendo/tibia_nodie/README.md

 If you want this, set up your account name and password in config.ini. *NoDie* will not send your credentials anywhere but **use it at your own risk**.

-If you download *NoDie* or its scripts from an unofficial page, some other developer could easily have edited them so that they have access to your password.
+If you download *NoDie* or its scripts from an unofficial page, some other developer could easily have edited it so that they have access to your password.
+Always download *NoDie* from its main, official repository.

 This feature is available but not advised unless you know what you are doing.